 Do doctors need a mortgage broker to get a home loan?

-While you don’t need a mortgage broker to secure a home loan, using an experienced broker can make the process a whole lot easier.
+You don’t need a mortgage broker to secure a home loan.
+However, using an experienced broker can make the process a whole lot easier and faster.

-A mortgage broker also works around your timetable which means you don’t have to take time out of your busy schedule fishing for suitable home loan deals or filling in lengthy forms when you could instead be saving lives.
+This means that you don’t have to take time out of your busy schedule fishing for suitable home loan deals or filling in lengthy forms when you could instead be saving lives.